-For each of the 110 cities in the nine-county Bay Area region during the period 1990-2010, we obtained data on the number of single family house sales, the average selling price, and the hedonic characteristics of sold properties, by quarter year.20 We matched these data to the land price information for single family lots analyzed in Tables 2-4 (by city and quarter year).
-There are 902 transactions of single family lots in the CoStar data file.
+For each of the 110 cities in the nine-county Bay Area region during the period 1990-2010, we obtained data on the number of single-family house sales, the average selling price and lot size, by quarter year.
+19 We estimated predicted land prices for each city and quarter year from the regressions reported in Table 4 and then computed the average land values of single-family house sales by multiplying the average lot size with the corresponding predicted land price in the same city and quarter year.
+From equation (1), we computed the average value of the housing capital transacted by simply subtracting the predicted value of land.

-Figure 3 reports the frequency distribution of land values in the San Francisco Bay Area as a fraction of average house sales.21 For the average house sale in the region, the underlying land value represents about 34 percent of the selling price.
-This is a large fraction,22 and this fraction has been increasing over time.
+Figure 3 reports the frequency distribution of land values in the San Francisco Bay Area as a fraction of average house sales.
+For the average house sale in the region, the underlying land value represents about 34 percent of the selling price, and this fraction has been increasing over time.
 For sales during the 1990-1995 period, land values averaged about 31 percent of house values; for sales during the 2005-2010 period, land values averaged 43 percent of house values.
 Presumably, this increase in land values reflects increases in population and incomes in the region, together with the increased costs of topography, demography and local regulation documented here.
+The reported fractions are large compared to the conventional wisdom (e.g., Thornses, 1997) which suggests that land values are about twenty percent of housing values.